ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 Signal's crypotographic protocol is really quite good.
 I'm not aware of many theoretical deficiencies, and I essentially used the Signal protocol with Ansyble.

-I did notice one minor deficiency: After you send a message and Signal updates your encryption keys, the next time your keys will be updated is when you get a reply.
+I did notice one minor deficiency: After you send a message and Signal updates your encryption keys, the next time your keys update is when you get a reply.
 In a one-sided chat, this could mean that keys are not updated for a long time.
 In contrast, Ansyble will update your keys on every single message in a conversation, as long as your friend is _logged in_.

 #### Portability